 Policies: In the coming weeks as we build our online program, we will develop policies to both support and protect your online engagement.
 These policies, along with requests for any necessary waivers, will be communicated with you through our website and via email.
 Please check your email weekly.

 Questions: For additional information about the program, email firstname.lastname@example.org.

-Afrofuturism: The Re-Invention of Africa through Literature, Film, and Music
+Afrofuturism: Africa Speaks through Literature, Film, and Music